kyoheiu/leaf/README.md

 ## New release

+### v0.6.0 (2023-08-06)
+- Scrape contents on the client side: This improves the accuracy of the content, using mozilla/readability.
+- Add animation (fade-out) when archiving/deleting articles.

 ### v0.5.1 (2023-07-15)
 - Add link to source code.
 - Fix key for the list in `/searched`.